decred/politeia/politeiawww/cmd/piwww/README.md

-# piwww
+piwww
+====

-piwww is a command line tool that allows you to interact with the piwww API.
+piwww is a command line tool that allows you to interact with the politeiawww pi API.

-## Available Commands
+# Available Commands
 You can view the available commands and application options by using the help flag.